Updated On — 14th Feb, 2021

-Depending on the type of furniture you want to paint, you will need a sealer, spray paint, primer, sandpaper and mask.
-You should buy high-quality paint for best results.
+Depending on the type of furniture you want to paint, you will need a sealer, spray paint, primer, sandpaper, and mask.
+You should buy high-quality paint for the best results.
 You should also consider the option you want to use for your finish.
-It is recommended to opt for gloss or satin finishes for best results.
+It is recommended to opt for gloss or satin finishes for the best results.

 Cleaning and prepping